anicabarrios/Text-Editor-PWA/README.md

 The following image shows the application's IndexedDB storage:
 ![IndexDB](./Assets/indexdb.png)

-The following image shows the application's cache storage:
+The following image shows the application's Cache storage:
 ![Cache](./Assets/cache.png)

+The web application is deployed on Render and feel free to explore: [Link to deployed application](https://text-editor-pwa-vsbv.onrender.com/)

 ## Contributing